-Washington University in St Louis offers 3 Statistics, General degree programs.
+Washington University in St Louis offers 4 Statistics, General degree programs.
 It's a large, private not-for-profit, four-year university in a large suburb.
-In 2020, 18 Statistics, General students graduated with students earning 15 Master's degrees, 2 Doctoral degrees, and 1 Certificate.
+In 2024, 42 Statistics, General students graduated with students earning 22 Master's degrees, 18 Bachelor's degrees, and 2 Doctoral degrees.

 University of Missouri-Columbia offers 7 Statistics, General degree programs.
 It's a very large, public, four-year university in a midsize city.
-In 2020, 56 Statistics, General students graduated with students earning 36 Bachelor's degrees, 14 Master's degrees, 4 Doctoral degrees, and 2 Certificates.
+In 2024, 68 Statistics, General students graduated with students earning 35 Bachelor's degrees, 18 Certificates, 11 Master's degrees, and 4 Doctoral degrees.

-Truman State University offers 1 Statistics, General degree programs.
-It's a small, public, four-year university in a remote town.
-In 2020, 21 Statistics, General students graduated with students earning 21 Bachelor's degrees.
+Lindenwood University offers 1 Statistics, General degree programs.
+It's a medium sized, private not-for-profit, four-year university in a small city.

 |